aubble/goTunneLS/README.md

 ## Example
-Lets take a look at the example configuration file to get an idea of how its configured.
+Lets take a look at the example configuration file, config.json to get an idea of how goTunneLS is configured and how it works.
 First run a goTunneLS instance with the -c flag pointing to the configuration file (the default location it looks for is /etc/goTunneLS/config.json if no -c flag is provided)

 	goTunneLS -c config.json